 In 2014, through a community-based learning class at Georgetown, Jake Maxmin had an idea.
 A few months later, SIPS funded his company, Wearable Justice, to expand his inventory and provide Georgetown students with ethical fashion choices.
 Wearable Justice is a nonprofit registered ethical fashion distribution company aimed at serving university students nationwide by providing aesthetically-pleasing and ethically-produced clothing products.
 Wearable Justice aims to address issues of wage left, slave labor, exploitation, environmental pollution, and community development in poor countries.

-"SIPS helped me to achieve my dream.
+“SIPS helped me to achieve my dream.
 SIPS gave me the money to expand my inventory and provide Georgetown students with ethical fashion choices.
 Without them, I would not have been able to offer students everything they need.
-Before SIPS, I was only able to provide student with shirts, socks, and scarfs.
+Before SIPS, I was only able to provide students with shirts, socks, and scarves.
 After SIPS, we were able to carry backpacks, sweatshirts, bags, purses, jewelry, belts, and so much more.
 SIPS gave me the money to expand my company and help it to reach its potential.
-SIPS enabled my company to increase its social impact, maximize the amount we are able to give back, and expand our inventory to more than I ever dreamed possible." -Jake Maxmin
+SIPS enabled my company to increase its social impact, maximize the amount we can give back, and expand our inventory to more than I ever dreamed possible.” -Jake Maxmin

-Through this project Wearable Justice not only supports the companies it works with and their socially responsible missions, but also the communities and the workers its partners employ.
+Through this project, Wearable Justice not only supports the companies it works with and their socially responsible missions, but also the communities and the workers its partners employ.
 Wearable Justice works to improve the Georgetown community by educating students and making it a campus of conscious consumers that make intelligent and informed choices about the type of apparel they choose to way.
-Furthermore, Wearable Justice donates its profits to DC based charities at the end of every semester in order to benefit the community in which it operates.
+Furthermore, Wearable Justice donates its profits to DC-based charities at the end of every semester to benefit the community in which it operates.

 “If we can all create innovative solutions to everyday problems our world will be a more thoughtful and constructive place?”